reinerb/astrologian-cards/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The project site is available for view [here](https://reinerb.github.io/astrologian-cards/).

 ## Purpose

 An application intended to teach new players of the Astrologian job in Final Fantasy XIV.